How We Helped Our Son Overcome a Gaming Obsession

 From a big-picture parenting perspective, games and technology can also provide a great teaching tool for our kids’ character.
 They provide a way to talk to children about such biblical concepts as self-control, selflessness, discipline, gluttony, training, integrity, godly thoughts, and (eventually) purity.

 This is not a one-and-done conversation.
 Parents have to continually evaluate how things are going and make decisions about what happens next: When do our kids get phones or tablets of their own?
 When do they join social media?
 What about school-related computer time?
 The list of decisions is endless!
-(Again, for a list of questions to ask about technology, click here.)

 To summarize: ENGAGE.
 THINK.
 PRAY.
 DISCUSS.
 MONITOR.
 REEVALUATE.